 This option may be preferable if you believe tax rates may be higher in the future and you have a longer time horizon until retirement to accumulate tax-free investment earnings.

-- If you max out your pretax or Roth 401(k) contributions, you can set aside even more money for your future through an after-tax (non-Roth) account.
+- If you max out your pretax and/or Roth 401(k) contributions to the combined IRS limit, you can set aside even more money for your future through an after-tax (non-Roth) account.

 - You can withdraw your contributions tax-free at any time.